-I used your requests for books to inspire some of my selections, as well as choosing my own.
-I hope it helps you with your gift giving, or perhaps your next trip to the library.
-If you still need ideas, don’t forget you can find my more than 100 book lists for tons of themes in the index.
+Oh!
+And If you still need ideas, don't forget you can find my more than 300 book lists for tons of themes in the index.
 Happy reading!
-(Note: book covers and titles are affiliate links.)

 Books For Kids Who Love to Laugh